urbit/docs/reference/hoon-expressions/rune/buc.md

 statically, so we can't actually tell if a mold matches this definition perfectly.
 This is not actually a problem.)

-Validation, though very
-important, is a rare use case.
+Validation (done with [`$|`](#bucbar), though very important, is a rare use case.
 Except for direct raw input, it's generally a faux pas to rectify nouns at runtime -- or even in userspace.
+Nonetheless they are sometimes utilized for structures that will be faster to use if they satisfy some validating gate.

 In any case, since molds are just functions, we can use functional programming to assemble interesting molds.
 For